Where Can I Serve?

 Something’s Brewing is Brazil First United Methodist Church’s small version of a coffee shop.
 The brewing starts around 9:30 with the intent to serve both first and second worship service guests.
 The excitement of all who attend has been overwhelming!
 Many have donated financially as well as volunteering to bring snacks-which has been amazing.
 There is a relatively new chalk board in the north west corner of the Pine room where Somethings Brewing is held.
 We would like to encourage everyone to write on the board.
 The goal is for the board to become a communication to the congregation of upcoming events in the church as well as the community.
 This time of coffee and fellowship has proven already to connect people, and that was the idea…to encourage personal relationships with others in a relaxing, fun environment.

-So please continue to join us in the Pine room every Sunday from 9:45 to 11:00 and invite a friend.
+So please continue to join us in the Pine room every Sunday from at 11:00am and invite a friend.

 All are welcome!!!